England | Scotland | Wales | Northern Ireland | Ireland

 If you need urgent care before 8.00am, after 6:30pm on a weekday or on a Saturday & Sunday please call 111

 If you are to ill to come to the surgery and need a doctor to visit you at home please contact the practice before 11am.

 If you require medical attention when the surgery is closed please call 111

 These details are also on our telephone answering machine.

 YOU SHOULD ONLY GO DIRECTLY TO ACCIDENT AND EMERGENCY IN CASES OF REAL EMERGENCY, SUCH AS SEVERE CHEST PAIN OR BREATHLESSNESS, LOSS OF CONSCIOUSNESS, BLOOD LOSS OR A SERIOUS ACCIDENT.

 If you are unable to attend your appointment please let us know as soon as possible so we may offer it to another patient.
-Your are able to cancel an appointment at any time by dialing 0208 985 8388 and selecting option 2.

 City & Hackney GP Confederation